Ram81/ram81.github.io/index.md

 I am a third year PhD student in the department of Computer Science at [Georgia Tech](https://www.gatech.edu/) advised by [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/) and [Prof. Zsolt Kira](https://faculty.cc.gatech.edu/~zk15/).
 Prior to this, I completed my Masters in CS at Georgia Tech advised by [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/) and [Abhishek Das](https://abhishekdas.com/).
 I also closely collaborated with [Erik Wijmans](https://wijmans.xyz/) during my time as a MS student.

-I am interested in general purpose multi-modal LLM agents that can reason and act to solve complex tasks across domains like GUI-Use, Tool-Use, Embodied Agents, and Coding agents.
+I am interested in building general purpose multi-modal LLM agents that can reason and act to solve complex tasks across domains like GUI-Use, Tool-Use, Embodied Agents, and Coding agents.
 Towards this goal, I am interested in scaling interaction data and environments required to scale supervised finetuning (SFT) and reinforcement learning (RL) methods for post-training multi-modal LLMs as agents.
 My area of expertise are RL, multi-modal LLM agents, synthetic data curation, and simulation.

 <span style="color:#f90808">
 I am on the industry job market, seeking research roles starting Jan 2026!
 Feel free to <a href="mailto:rramrakhya3@gatech.edu">email me</a> if there's a fit!